Managing Impacts

-Environmentally degrading behaviour was a hallmark of nineteenth-century settler interactions with the Australian continent and its natural ecosystems.
-These behaviours commonly took the form of poor management and outright exploitation of natural resources, widespread employment of European land use practices unsuited to local climatic, soil and vegetation conditions, and the introduction of exotic flora and fauna species that adversely impacted upon indigenous biota and abiota (Lines 1991; Barr, Cary 1992; Bonyhady 2000).
+Environmentally degrading behaviour was a hallmark of nineteenth-century settler interactions with the Australian continent and its varied ecosystems and landscapes.
+These behaviours included poor management and outright exploitation of natural resources, widespread employment of European land use practices totally unsuited to local climatic, soil and vegetation conditions, and the introduction of exotic flora and fauna species that adversely impacted upon indigenous biota and abiota.
+As a result, many natural ecosystems, including subtropical rainforests, temperate grasslands and rangelands were severely degraded, or even totally destroyed (Lines 1991; Barr, Cary 1992; Bonyhady 2000; Muir 2014; Frost 2020).

-Confronted with the extensive social, economic and environmental consequences of natural area degradation, some colonial administrators, naturalists, conservationists, community groups and individuals did attempt to manage degrading environmental behaviours and their impacts (Barr, Cary 1992; Bonyhady 2000).
-Managing Impacts presents significant historical examples of Australian settler environmental conservation management.
+Confronted with the social, economic and environmental consequences of natural area degradation, some colonial administrators, naturalists, conservationists, community groups and individuals did attempt to manage natural resources in a more sustainable manner, by regulating degrading environmental behaviour and adapting land use techniques to prevailing environmental conditions (Barr, Cary 1992; Bonyhady 2000; Hutton, Connors 1999; Mosley 2012).
+This page, Managing Impacts, presents significant historical examples of Australian settler environmental conservation management.

 References: